Sheriff’s office asks Butler County auditor not to destroy records amid criminal probe

 One string of emails, again on Reynolds’s elected county office account, show he requested a meeting with Boyko about the TIF after responding to her message involving unrelated county business.

 The road improvements are needed as a condition of a $20 million residential development proposed for his parent’s property proceeding.

-A veteran special prosecutor, Brad Tommaro, recently was appointed by Ohio Attorney General Dave Yost, to oversee the investigation and has met in person for several hours at least once with investigators, according to Sheriff Richard Jones.
+A veteran special prosecutor, Brad Tammaro, recently was appointed by Ohio Attorney General Dave Yost, to oversee the investigation and has met in person for several hours at least once with investigators, according to Sheriff Richard Jones.

 FOX19 NOW reached out to Reynolds for comment Tuesday by phone and text messages and received the following text back: “We are cooperating fully with the sheriff’s department.”